- To make us sympathise with him, while injuring him in a way that allows him to carry on operating mostly unhindered.

 - In an episode of M*A*S*H, Colonel Blake gets a syringe through the palm courtesy of an uncooperative patient.

 - Happens to Ducky in NCIS.
 He's a little miffed as a doctor but since he specializes in forensics, he says he will be fine.
+He also dismisses it as "just a defensive wound" while the knife is still in his hand.

 - In Rizzoli & Isles as well as the first novel the tv show is based on, Hoyt uses scalpels to impale Det.
 Jane Rizzoli to the floor.
 She ends up with scars in both her palms and the back of her hands.